iterait/hipipe/doc/mainpage.md

 ---

 __HiPipe__ is a C++ library for efficient data processing.
-Its main purpose is to simplify and acclelerate data preparation for deep learning models, but it is generic enough to be used in many other areas.
+Its main purpose is to simplify and accelerate data preparation for deep learning models, but it is generic enough to be used in many other areas.

 __HiPipe__ lets the programmer build intuitive data streams that transform,